muhammadmurtaza9999/Giveaway-Stuff-Giver-v0.1/README.md

-# gas_giver
+# giveaway Stuff Giver App

-A new Flutter project.
+A new Flutter project with Firebase DB.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: